 - Appreciate the role of leadership to successfully implement the plan in terms of role modelling, leading, managing, communicating and supporting.

 - Acquire the necessary concepts, tools and skills to fulfill responsibilities as leaders.

 Design multiple programs to engage senior leaders with all people leaders across the organization prior to strategic planning development at the divisional level.
 Assessment of previous planning processes was completed and leadership competency gaps were identified.
 Consultation was provided with the Senior leadership team responsible for transformation and strategic planning.
 President and C-suite team shared the new vision through town halls and then participated in a 3-day offsite leadership and learning program for Directors.

 Experiential and action learning opportunities were provided on various topics including the importance of strategic planning; leading transformational change; developing systems thinking skills; effective feedback; managing culture; developing a strategic mindset; the leader’s role and dealing with the emotional side of change including resistance.
 Senior leaders acted as coaches and mentors with the directors.
 Similar programs were cascaded down through each management group.

 Follow up group coaching sessions were offered to address common themes around execution.

-- Understanding of the changing environment and adoption of a “customer centric” approach.
+- Understanding of the changing environment and adoption of a “customer-centric” approach.

-- Identification and implementation of new processes, training and systems to support development of leaders and teams in the areas of relationship building and influencing.
+- Identification and implementation of new processes, training and systems to support the development of leaders and teams in the areas of relationship building and influencing.